davidtwalsh/Distance-Vector-Routing-Algorithm-Visualization/README.md

 # Distance-Vector-Routing-Algorithm-Visualization

 ## About The Program
 This program serves to visualize what's going on during a distance vector routing algorithm between many connected nodes.
 The step-by-step visualizion, (mainGUI.py) allows the user to advance the algorithm at their own pace.
 Each time the advance button is pressed, the algorithm moves forward one step.
-Although it does a good job at visualizing each step of the algorithm, it doesn't do a good job at the highlighting the big picture because time is not simulated.
+Although it does a good job at visualizing each step of the algorithm, it doesn't do a good job at highlighting the big picture because time is not simulated.

 The real time visualization (mainGUITime.py) has basically the opposite effect of the step-by-step visualization.
 Although it does not do a good job at visualizing each step of the algorithm (because in reality many events are happening simultaneously), it does a great job at showing the big picture of the distance vector routing algorithm.
-Packets are simulated as colored circles moving along the links between the nodes in this simulation.
+Packets are simulated as colored circles moving along the links between the nodes in this visualization.

-I hope that users can use both visualizations to get a better understanding of how the distance vector routing algorithm works.
-Please not that this python application requires pygame in order to run
+I hope that users can learn from both visualizations to get a better understanding of how the distance vector routing algorithm works.
+Please not that this python application requires pygame in order to run.

 The program is written entirely in Python 3.8.5 (other versions may work)
 Dependencies: